Published:

 The Best Third-Party Disaster Recovery Solutions for Microsoft 365

-If you're looking for a third-party platform to automate your disaster recovery plan for Microsoft 365, there are lots of options to choose from.
-These tools integrate with Graph API to pull your data from services like Office 365, Azure, Azure AD, and Intune — then storing it securely in an on-premises or cloud-based storage solution.
+If you're looking for a third-party platform to automate your disaster recovery plan for Microsoft 365, there are many options to choose from.
+These tools integrate with Graph API to pull your data from services like Office 365, Azure, Entra ID, and Intune — then store it securely in an on-premise or cloud-based storage solution.
 They also offer a number of additional features, such as eDiscovery, to make it easier to back up and selectively recover data sets.
 For example:

 Veeam Backup